 There are many challenges that a category manager faces every day.
 One particular area is category reviews.
 The Assortment optimization process has always been designed to help retailers decide how many and which products should be offered in a category.
-However, the traditional approach to assortment optimization has been constrained in its inability to look past historical sales performance and existing customer behavioural patterns.
+However, the traditional approach to assortment optimization has been constrained in its inability to look past historical sales performance and existing customer behavioral patterns.

 Symphony RetailAI has already taken a major step forward in relation to increasing the effectiveness and sustainability of assortment optimization by delivering a collaborative platform for category planning, one that integrates not just data, but connects the relevant people to the right tasks at the right time to drive higher category performance.

-Our innovative approach to augment the value we deliver to our customers, doesn’t just tell you about the products and customers you already know about but reveals the relevant strategy you should take for a category in order to deliver continued success.
+Our innovative approach to augment the value we deliver to our customers doesn’t just tell you about the products and customers you already know about but reveals the relevant strategy you should take for a category in order to deliver continued success.

-By leveraging AI, we can provide a current, comprehensive and penetrative understanding of shoppers’ buying patterns.
+By leveraging AI, we can provide a current, comprehensive, and penetrative understanding of shoppers’ buying patterns.
 Its outputs can ensure shelves are always stocked with the right assortment mix and ensure that the supply chain is aligned to eliminate expensive out-of-stock or overstock scenarios.

 In making product recommendations, AI-influenced algorithms will analyze the assortments and pricing of competing retailers.
 Then, those items are compared against the demographics and shopping history of your customers.

 The combination of social media feedback and internal and external data resources that AI can mine and interpret creates a “neural network” that provides a far more accurate assortment forecast than traditional calendar review methods.